BattMoTeam/BattMo.jl/joss/paper.md

 - P2D and P4D modelling with additional sub models like SEI growth, and temperature dependence.
 - Parameter calibration and design optimization.
 - Battery cell KPI calculations.
-- Automatic validation of model instances, parameters, and settings to prevent unclear errors.
+- Automatic validation of model instances, parameters, and settings to prevent unclear errors and unrealistic input values.
-- Guidance for parameter set development, including clear definitions of parameters and settings.
+- User-friendly API providing guidance for parameter set development
+- Tools for debugging simulation failures.
 - Convenient tools for inspecting, printing, and plotting cell information and simulation results.
 - Headless user interface designed for digital twin integration and web API applications.